Russia Sends "Pantsir" SAM Systems to Venezuela and May Provide "Oreshnik"

 SAM

-Alexei Zhuravlev, deputy
+Aleksey Zhuravlev, deputy

-And very recently, the Venezuelan Air Force showed footage of two Su-30MK2 fighters flying with suspended Kh-31 missiles of Russian production.
+And very recently, the Venezuelan Air Force showed footage of two Su-30MK2 fighters flying with suspended Kh-31 missiles of Russian production

-Earlier, www1.ru reported that Burevestnik turned out to be more dangerous than it initially seemed.
+Earlier www1.ru reported that "Burevestnik" turned out to be more dangerous than it initially seemed.

 Read more materials: